 Surf: Ankle to knee high SSW ground swell.

-Conditions: Glassy in the morning with W winds less than 5mph.
-Semi choppy conditions for the afternoon with the winds shifting WSW 5-10mph.
+Conditions: Semi glassy in the morning with SW winds less than 5mph.
+Semi choppy conditions for the afternoon with the winds shifting WSW 10-15mph.

 Surf: Knee to waist high SSW ground swell.

-Conditions: Semi glassy/semi bumpy with NW winds less than 5mph in the morning shifting WSW 5-10mph in the afternoon.
+Conditions: Semi glassy/semi bumpy in the morning with S winds less than 5mph.
+Bumpy/semi bumpy conditions for the afternoon with the winds shifting WSW 5-10mph.

 Surf: Waist to stomach high ENE short period wind swell in the morning with occasional chest high sets.
 This drops into the waist range for the afternoon.

-Conditions: Light sideshore texture in the morning with NE winds 5-10mph.
-Semi choppy conditions for the afternoon with the winds shifting ENE 10-15mph.
+Conditions: Light sideshore texture in the morning with NNE winds 5-10mph.
+Sideshore texture/chop conditions for the afternoon with the winds shifting to the NE.